top of page

 The settlement should be getting lively at 6pm.
 I walked to the same bus stop beside Dutch Square where I was dropped off earlier.
 Panorama Melaka Bus 17 came at 7pm and I boarded it for RM1.50 to a bus stop nearest to the Portuguese Settlement.
 It was a short walk to the settlement after alighting from the bus.

 I found Nachi’s stall, my true objective, and asked about keeping bottled toddy without a fridge.
 Again, it was not possible to last two days.
 I would not want to consume half a bottle of toddy (about 600ml) a day too.
 I went for a cup of toddy for RM6.
 It had that familiar taste of fizzy palm wine alright but much “fresher” — without the mild-sour taste note of fermentation that I experienced in Kluang.
-The alcohol content was only 1~2%.
+The alcohol content stated for Nachi's toddy was 1~2% but I felt it was lighter than the toddy in Kluang.

-I missed the bus to return to the old town and had to wait for 30 minutes.
+I missed the bus to return to the old town and had to wait for 30 minutes for the next bus.
+I was not in a hurry so I waited.
 At 9:05pm, Bus 17 came and I paid RM1.50 for the fare to the other end of Jonker Walk.

 I walked through the night market without much enthusiasm since I had eaten and not buying anything that would add weight to my backpack.
 I headed straight for the guest house.